Kate Gasparro is a National Science Foundation Graduate Research Fellow studying sustainable design and construction at Stanford.

 Kate hopes that NGOs will be more cognizant of the ways they impact communities and help communities develop strategies for extending the life of infrastructure assets.

-After graduation this weekend, Kate hopes to continue working on infrastructure delivery in developing communities, and will be continuing her Ph.D. in Civil and Environmental Engineering at Stanford.
+After graduation, Kate hopes to continue working on infrastructure delivery in developing communities and will be continuing her Ph.D. in Civil and Environmental Engineering at Stanford.

 Congratulations Kate and best of luck!